ben-rogerson/twin.macro/README.md

 ml-40 [10rem] / ml-48 [12rem] / ml-56 [14rem] / ml-64 [16rem] / ml-auto [auto] / ml-px [1px]
 ```

-**💡 Works with the official tailwind vscode plugin** - Avoid having to look up your classes with auto-completions straight from your tailwind config - [See setup instructions →](https://github.com/ben-rogerson/twin.macro/discussions/227)
+**💡 Works with the official tailwind vscode plugin** - Avoid having to look up your classes with auto-completions straight from your Tailwind config - [See setup instructions →](https://github.com/ben-rogerson/twin.macro/discussions/227)

 **🚥 Over 40 variants to prefix on your classes** - Unlike Tailwind, the prefixes are always available to add to your classes